OpenCSGs/csghub-installer/helm-chart/README.md

     kubectl apply -f local-volume-provisioner.generated.yaml
     ```

-3. Creating a Virtual Disk
+3. Create a Virtual Disk

     ```shell
     for flag in {a..z}; do